SDU-eScience/UCloud/provider-integration/im2/docs/src/k8s/cli-reference.md

 - `--name <name>`: Rename the model.
 Renaming is only allowed while the model is not public.
 - `--title <title>`: Set the display title.
 - `--capabilities <list>`: Set a comma-separated capability list.
 Allowed values are `TextGeneration`, `TextToImage`, and `SpeechToText`.
-- `--price-cached <n>`: Set cached input token price multiplier in fixed-point thousandths.
+- `--price-per-million-cached <n>`: Set encoded cached input Credits per million tokens.
-- `--price-input <n>`: Set input token price multiplier in fixed-point thousandths.
+- `--price-per-million-input <n>`: Set encoded input Credits per million tokens.
-- `--price-output <n>`: Set output token price multiplier in fixed-point thousandths.
+- `--price-per-million-output <n>`: Set encoded output Credits per million tokens.
 - `--public <bool>`: Set whether the model is publicly available.
 - `--available-to <list>`: Set a comma-separated list of project IDs allowed to use the model when it is not public.
 - `--base-path <url>`: Set the OpenAI-compatible endpoint base path for the backing model.
 - `--backend-model-name <name>`: Set the model name sent to the backing inference provider.

-Price multipliers must be non-negative integers.
-A value of `1000` means `1x`; `500` means `0.5x`.
+Prices use fixed-point Credits per one million tokens.
+The scale is `1000000`.
+Thus, `1000000` means one Credit per million tokens.
+Zero is valid and means free.

 ### `ucloud inference models rm <name>`